2023 Most Popular Nursing Bachelor's Degree Schools in Missouri

 After completing their Bachelor's Degree, nursing graduates from Research College of Nursing carry an average student debt load of $26,706.

-Cox College landed the #9 spot in the 2023 rankings for the most popular bachelor’s degree nursing programs.
-Located in the midsize city of Springfield, Cox College is a private not-for-profit school with a fairly small student population.
+With a ranking of #9, Cox College did quite well on this year’s most popular schools for nursing students working on their bachelor’s degree.
+Located in the medium-sized city of Springfield, Cox College is a private not-for-profit college with a fairly small student population.

 About 89% of the students majoring in nursing at the school are women while 11% are male.